 It is the same as in the U.S., 110v, 60cycle, with US style outlet plugs

 Hot.
 In the summer it's hot and humid.
 In the winter it's not as hot.
 Because you're on an island in the ocean there is usually a nice breeze blowing.
 Sometimes in the winter, "El Norte" blows and it will be cool for a day or two.
 You can swim, snorkel, and dive year 'round.
 Occasionally it will rain all day long, but usually any rain comes and goes in 20 minutes.
 That's life in a tropical paradise.

 What clothes should I bring?

 About half of what you think you need.
 The native costume on Cozumel is shorts and a T-shirt.
 For formal occasions, you'll wear clean shorts and a golf shirt.
-Flip-flops, sandals, a hat if you're sun-sensitive, bathing suits of course.
+Bring flip-flops, sandals, a hat if you're sun-sensitive, and bathing suits of course.
 In the winter, bring a sweater or light jacket in case of cool evenings.
 It's bad form to wear bathing suits (and nothing else) around town.
 Men should wear a shirt and women should wear a cover-up when not on the beach.
 Bring one of those cheap vinyl rain ponchos.
 There is a washing machine at Casa Grande and a clothesline.